 The cheese would typically be Toma, a semi-hard cow’s milk Piedmontese (and French) cheese, but if you can’t find it, parmesan or grana padano would do.
 Or you could go for an Alpine cheese such as fontina, gruyère or Emmenthal.

-Nancy recommends washing down this dish with some good, full-bodied red wine, and I would, too.
+Nancy recommends washing down this bread soup with some good, full-bodied red wine, and I would, too.
 It may be simple but—especially if you are generous with the cheese and butter—it is quite hearty.

 There is little doubt that this dish is quite ancient in its origins.
 According to Anne del Conte in The Gastronomy of Italy: